mcgarrah/quicksight_demo/README.md

   * `OktaQSSyncEventRule`: CloudWatch event rule that triggers the OktaQuickSightSync Step Functions State Machine based on the specified schedule.

 * **IAM Permissions:**
+  * `OktaSSOUser`: IAM User with attached IAM Policy for Okta access to list AWS IAM Roles.
   * `allow_cloudwatch_to_trigger`: IAM permission to allow CloudWatch to trigger the `oktagroupsync` lambda function.

 **Note:**
   * The `vpc_id` can be provided or an automatic lookup for a single VPC will be attempted.
   * The `vpc_subnet_ids` can be provided or an automatic lookup of the `vpc_id` subnets will be used.
-  * The Event Bridge synchronize parameters default to `DISABLED` and noon UTC everyday.
+  * The **EventBridge** synchronize parameters default to `DISABLED` and noon UTC everyday.
 Update those to make `ENABLED`.
   * `OIDC Provider` creation for Okta is not complete.
 Still working on the OKTA XML file as a secret.
   * The actual `Quicksight` account resource is not provisioned but the `outputs` section has the major parameters provided.
   * Additional work on the Python Lambda Layer and Python Lambda Code is required.